-- with a steady internet connection, students and teachers will be able to communicate across schools, to share their work and experiences.
+- with a steady internet connection, students and teachers will be able to communicate across schools to share their work and experiences.

-- Equipment for hands-on activity and for integrating data into computing devices such as USB microscopes or data loggers.
+- Equipment for the hands-on activity and for integrating data into computing devices such as USB microscopes or data loggers.

 - Equipment for interaction and creation: headphones with microphones, along with recorders and digital cameras.

 These features are being added to the basic infrastructure being provided through the ICT@School scheme, which has already been implemented for high schools across the four states where CLIx is being implemented.